ChainSafe/lodestar/docs/index.md

 ## About this docs

-This documentation is open source, contribute at [github.com/chainsafe/lodestar/docs](https://github.com/chainsafe/lodestar).
+This documentation is open source, contribute at [github.com/chainsafe/lodestar/docs](https://github.com/ChainSafe/lodestar/tree/master/docs).

 ## Need assistance?

-If you have questions about this documentation, feel free to talk to us on our [discord](https://discord.gg/yjyvFRP) and a member of the team or our community will be happy to assist you.
+If you have questions about this documentation, feel free to talk to us on our [discord](https://discord.gg/yjyvFRP) or [open an issue](https://github.com/ChainSafe/lodestar/issues/new/choose) and a member of the team or our community will be happy to assist you.